CarlosNZ/fig-tree-evaluator/README.md

 }
 ```

-Most of the time named properties is preferable; however there are situations where the "children" array might be easier to deal with.
+Most of the time named properties is preferable; however there are situations where the "children" array might be easier to deal with, or to generate from child nodes.

 ### Other common properties: